opencryptoki/opencryptoki/doc/coding_style.md

 coding style document, but make no assumption as the coding style differ from each other on some aspects.

+## 0. Setting up automatic code style check

+To help developers on checking if their code changes are following the coding style format, we created a pre-commit git hook which is shared under .githooks/ directory.
+This hook will use GNU indent to check your code changes.

+You might wonder "why we ask for user confirmation?".
+Well, we don't want to create a overhead for developers that are working on feature branches and their code changes are not yet ready for a pull request.

+To set up the pre-commit hook, each developer after cloning the project needs to run:
+$ ln -s ../../.githooks/pre-commit .git/hooks/pre-commit

 ## 1. Indentation

 Tabs are 4 space characters, differently from many projects that define it as 8